rusty-snake/firejailed-tor-browser/preprocessed-profiles/pp.awk.doc.md

     CON1 VAL
     CON2 VAL

-If a unknown conditions is used, the program aborts.
+If a unknown conditions (=not set on commandline or in pp.awk.conditions) is used in the input file, the program aborts.

 Examples
 --------